EswarTalasila/GameDesign/project-2/README.md

 Each dungeon floor has 4 sections (A-D) with 3 variants each.
 Punching a ticket inside a section swaps it to the next variant.
 This is the core mechanic — rotating sections reveals new paths, items, and golden ticket spawns.

 ### Golden Tickets
 6 special golden tickets are required per floor to unlock the exit door.
 They spawn with 75% probability in newly rotated sections.
+After 2 consecutive rotations without a golden ticket, the next rotation is guaranteed to produce one.
 Collect all 6 to unlock the special exit and escape to the train.

 ### Keys & Locked Doors
 Keys drop from enemies and are found in the environment.
 Use them to unlock doors and chests by pressing E near them or clicking the key icon then clicking the lock.